Home > Analyses > Healthcare > Cigna Corporation

 Revenue by Segment

-This pie chart presents Cigna Corporation’s revenue distribution across its segments for the fiscal year 2024, illustrating the company’s core business drivers and revenue concentration.
+This pie chart illustrates Cigna Corporation’s revenue distribution by business segment for the fiscal year 2025, highlighting the company’s core income sources.

 revenue by segment